Xander Harris: Television

 In season 6 (2001–2002), Xander and his friends resurrect Buffy, who had sacrificed herself to close the portal between dimensions opened by Glory, and whose soul they believed had been sent to a Hell dimension as a result.
 However, Buffy had ascended to a "Heaven" dimension instead, where she existed in bliss, and she sinks into depression after returning to the mortal world.
 Xander's doubts about his future with Anya are expressed when he summons the all-singing demon Sweet (Hinton Battle), in the musical episode "Once More, with Feeling".
 A demon exploits these fears in "Hell's Bells"; Xander leaves Anya heartbroken at the altar, and she resumes working as a vengeance demon.
 In the season finale, when a grief-stricken Willow tries to end the world, only Xander's compassion and love for her is able to stop that apocalypse.

 In season 7 (2002–2003), when Buffy's little sister Dawn (Michelle Trachtenberg) mistakenly believes herself to be a Potential Slayer, Xander empathizes with her disappointment over not being the one in the spotlight, in "Potential".
-Season 7 episode "Conversations with Dead People" is the only Buffy episode in which Xander does not appear.
+The season 7 episode "Conversations with Dead People" is the only Buffy episode in which Xander does not appear.
 In the episode "Dirty Girls", Xander's left eye is gouged out by the evil preacher Caleb (Nathan Fillion), and he begins wearing an eyepatch.
 Though he and Anya get back together, in the series finale, "Chosen", Anya is killed by a Bringer's sword.
 Andrew (Tom Lenk), the only witness to her death, tells him Anya died saving his life.
 Xander responds, "That's my girl.
 Always doing the stupid thing."

 Though Brendon does not portray Xander again subsequent to "Chosen", the Angel episode "Damage" (2004) mentions that Xander is in Africa, recruiting newly activated Slayers for Buffy's team.
 Between 2001 and 2004, Joss Whedon and Jeph Loeb developed a 4-minute pilot episode for Buffy the Animated Series, which was set during the show's first season.
 Had the series been picked up by a network, it would have featured Xander (voiced by Nicholas Brendon) in more adventures set during Buffys first season.
 Following a 2008 leak of the pilot to YouTube, Loeb expressed some hope that the series may be resurrected in some form.